 Explore the spooky parts of your hometown

 Do you have haunted houses close to where you live?
 An old factory site that now only has a ton of graffiti?
 They are great places to explore!
 If not, maybe you can find something else that is exciting.
 Ask around and see if someone from the older generation has scary stories you can look into.
 In the town I was born (which is tiny), they have a Russian bunker from the Soviet time and skeletons under the church floor which you can go down and look at if you are lucky.

 Respectfully take advantage of the archipelago

 Do you live close to the sea or a lake?
-Perhaps there is a place close to you where you can look at the water and enjoy the view, and maybe also do some meditation.
+Perhaps there is a place close to you where you can look at the water and enjoy the view, and do some meditation.
 Or can you get a hold of a boat and go out to see some more?
 The sea is arguably the most breathtaking and calming part of the world, take advantage of it, but in a respectful way.

 Find an outdoor gym

 Many cities have an outdoor gym or even a climbing frame for adults!
 Go there and see how you can do the most of what is offered – for free.
 With a friend, this becomes even more fun as you can challenge each other.
 Or make the social part an adventure as well, start to talk with others “playing” there!